ava-labs/subnet-evm/plugin/evm/validators/README.md

 ### Connected

 The AvalancheGo uptime manager records the time when a peer is connected to the tracker node.
 When a paused/ `inactive` validator is connected, the pausable uptime manager does not directly invoke the `Connected` method on the AvalancheGo uptime manager, thus the connection time is not directly recorded.
-Instead, the pausable uptime manager waits for the validator to increase it's continuous validation fee balance and resume operation.
+Instead, the pausable uptime manager waits for the validator to increase its continuous validation fee balance and resume operation.
 When the validator resumes, the tracker node records the resumed time and starts tracking the uptime of the validator.

 Note: The uptime manager does not check if the connected peer is a validator or not.
 It records the connection time assuming that a non-validator peer can become a validator whilst they're connected to the uptime manager.